madsbuch/blog/_posts/2016-01-29-100-days-of-fibonacci-day-9-haskell-types.md

     SS   :: SNat n -> SNat (S n)
 {% endhighlight %}

-In the above the value level constructor has the type `SNat Z`, where we informally can read that it is the _zero_ element.
+In the above the value level constructor has the type `SNat Z`.
+From this type alone, we can read that it is the _zero_ element.

-The successor value constructor has the type `SNat n -> SNat (S n)` where we construct the type according to the constructed value.
+The successor value constructor has the type `SNat n -> SNat (S n)`.
+Here the type is constructed depending on which number element we construct.

 An important property of above datatype is the bijection between a datatype and its type.
 This is what we use to statically reason about